HealthCatalyst/documentation/HCRTools/templates/healthcare-statistics/risk-adjusted-comparisons.md

 ## So, how do we do it?

-First, get some data organized (in via SQL or Excel) that has the following:
+First, get some data organized (via SQL or Excel) that has the following:

 * A measure column, such as mortality rate or readmission rate
 * A groupby column, such as a HospitalUnit column, that'd have categories like GroupA, GroupB, etc